parvezhussain/kickstart/Configuring Network.md

       Subnet Mask . . . . . . . . . . . : 255.255.255.0
       Default Gateway . . . . . . . . . :

+This is the network used to access the VMs. <br>
 So all your VMs network IPs should be 192.168.56.x

 We will now configure the VM network for inbound and outbound traffic